Explore this course:

 Our graduates develop a broad skill set to succeed in a growing discipline, which is at the interface between engineering and the life sciences.

-You'll have the opportunity to work as a clinical engineer or as a research and development engineer in the bioengineering industrial sector.
+You'll have the opportunity to work as a clinical engineer or as a research and development engineer in the biomedical engineering industrial sector.

 The breadth of skills you’ll acquire also gives you the opportunity to flourish in a more traditional engineering environment.
 For example, you could become a consultant engineer or you could follow a research pathway and continue to study on a PhD.

-Like the industry, bioengineering at Sheffield is interdisciplinary.
+Like the industry, biomedical engineering at Sheffield is interdisciplinary.
 You'll be taught by experts in materials, mechanical, control, electrical, chemical and biological engineering, computer science, medicine and biology.